Glasgow Bridge, Kirkintilloch: The Road Bridge

 The road bridge (55.9308°N 4.1871°W) was built as a swing bridge.
 It now allows road users on the A803 to cross the canal.
 The bridge links Cadder and Kirkintilloch and has undergone repairs over the years.
 When the canal was closed, the water at the bridge was run through a culvert.
 The bridge was reinstated in 1990, for the re-opening of the canal.
 Just west of this bridge, a basin allows boats to launch from a slip.
 This bridge is halfway between Glasgow and Kilsyth and is marked on the first six-inch-to-the-mile (approximately 1:10000) OS map.

 The Stables

 Horses were often used on the canal tow path.
 Their work on the canal is celebrated at its eastern extension at The Helix with two unique equine sculptures known as The Kelpies.

 The 'Stables' bar and restaurant was developed from the stables which supported the horses which serviced the canal work.
 The road sign outside informs drivers of the location of Craft daft (on a raft).
+Note this has now moved to Southbank Marina in Kirkintilloch.